 - 1. Each TSO shall prepare and activate remedial actions in accordance with the criteria set out in Article 21(2) to prevent the system state from deteriorating on the basis of the following elements: - (a) the monitoring and classification of system states in accordance with Article 19; - (b) the contingency analysis in real-time operation in accordance with Article 34; and - (c) the contingency analysis in operational planning in accordance with Article 72. - 2.
-When preparing and activating a remedial action, including redispatching or countertrading pursuant to Article 25 and Article 35 of Regulation (EU) No 2015/1222 or a measure of a TSO's system defence plan which affects other TSOs, the relevant TSO shall assess, in coordination with the TSOs concerned, the impact of such remedial action or measure within and outside of its control area, in accordance with Article 74(1), Article 75(1)(b) and (e), Article 78(1) and (4) and Article 78(2) of this Regulation and shall provide the TSOs concerned with the information about this impact. - 3.
-When preparing and activating remedial actions which have an impact on the transmission connected SGUs and DSOs, each TSO shall, if its transmission system is in normal or alert state, assess the impact of such remedial actions in coordination with the affected significant grid users and DSOs and select such remedial actions that contribute to maintaining normal state and secure operation of all involved parties.
-Each affected significant grid user and DSO shall provide to the TSO all necessary information for this coordination. - 4.
-When preparing and activating remedial actions each TSO shall, if its transmission system is not in normal or alert state, coordinate to the extent possible such remedial actions with the affected transmission connected SGUs and DSOs to maintain the operational security and the integrity of the transmission system.
+When preparing and activating a remedial action, including redispatching or countertrading pursuant to Article 25 and Article 35 of Regulation (EU) No 2015/1222, or a measure of a TSO's system defence plan which affects other TSOs, the relevant TSO shall assess, in coordination with the TSOs concerned, the impact of such remedial action or measure within and outside of its control area, in accordance with Article 75(1), Article 76(1)(b) and Article 78(1), (2) and (4) and shall provide the TSOs concerned with the information about this impact. - 3.
+When preparing and activating remedial actions which have an impact on the transmission-connected SGUs and DSOs, each TSO shall, if its transmission system is in normal or alert state, assess the impact of such remedial actions in coordination with the affected SGUs and DSOs and select remedial actions that contribute to maintaining normal state and secure operation of all involved parties.
+Each affected SGU and DSO shall provide to the TSO all necessary information for this coordination. - 4.
+When preparing and activating remedial actions each TSO shall, if its transmission system is not in normal or alert state, coordinate to the extent possible such remedial actions with the affected transmission-connected SGUs and DSOs to maintain the operational security and the integrity of the transmission system.

-- 5. When a TSO activates a remedial action each impacted transmission connected significant grid user and DSO shall execute the instructions given by the TSO. - 6.
-Where congestions have only local consequences within the TSO's control area and the operational security violation does not need to be managed in a coordinated way, the TSO responsible for its management may decide not to activate remedial actions with costs to relieve them.
+5. When a TSO activates a remedial action each impacted transmission-connected significant grid user and DSO shall execute the instructions given by the TSO.

+Where physical congestions have only local consequences within the TSO's control area and the operational security violation does not need to be managed in a coordinated way, the TSO responsible for its management may decide not to activate remedial actions with costs to relieve them.

-Article 24 Availability of TSO's means, tools and facilities
+Availability of TSO's means, tools and facilities